Results 1 - 10

 - Add to MetaCart

-This article shows that the Web can be employed to obtain frequencies for bigrams that are unseen in a given corpus.
-We describe a method for retrieving counts for adjective-noun, noun-noun, and verb-object bigrams from the Web by querying a search engine.
-We evaluate this method by demonstrating: (a) a high correlation between Web frequencies and corpus frequencies; (b) a reliable correlation between Web frequencies and plausibility judgments; (c) a reliable correlation between Web frequencies and frequencies recreated using class-based smoothing; (d) a good performance of Web frequencies in a pseudodisambiguation task.
-1.
+This paper shows that the web can be employed to obtain frequencies for bigrams that are unseen in a given corpus.
+We describe a method for retrieving counts for adjective-noun, noun-noun, and verb-object bigrams from the web by querying a search engine.
+We evaluate this method by demonstrating: (a) a high correlation between web frequencies and corpus frequencies; (b) a reliable correlation between web frequencies and plausibility judgments; (c) a reliable correlation between web frequencies and frequencies recreated using class-based smoothing; (d) a good performance of web frequencies in a pseudo-disambiguation task.

 WordNet 2 - A Morphologically and Semantically Enhanced Resource